The Vim logo, licensed under the VIM LICENSE

 like in most graphical editors

-Note that pressing the right arrow at the end of the line (or left arrow at the beginning of the line) won’t change the position to another line (but it can surely be configured to work differently)
+Note that pressing the right arrow at the end of the line (or the left arrow at the beginning of the line) won’t change the position to another line (but it can surely be configured to work differently)

-From normal mode it is possible to navigate with the following keys:
+From normal mode, it is possible to navigate with the following keys:

 • $ moves to the end of the line (note that $ is also used in regular expressions with the same meaning)